Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 ---
 title: |
-  Is the tech industry overpromising AI again?
+  Are we overpromising AI again?
 date: 2024-01-11 00:00:00 +0000
 description: Since ChatGPT we've seen huge amounts of interest in Large Language Models, branded as "AI".
 Their overpromised claims, uncritically repeated by a naive media, have been a major source of confusion and misunderstanding.
 Let us examine what these things can actually do, what they can't, and why yet another overpromised tech industry fad is going to blow up in our faces again.
 img: ./mechanical-turk.jpg